Civil Engineering Program

 The Program has enjoyed a period of rapid and exciting growth in recent years.
 The currently eight full-time tenured/tenure-tracked faculty members and seven lecturers/instructors serve 400+ undergraduates (Fall 2013).
 This student-to-faculty ratio of about 28 fosters a learning environment that encourages interaction and collaborative efforts.

 We are very excited that you are reviewing our website!
 We hope that you will become more interested in the Program and the opportunity we offer.
 Free feel to contact us by email or by phone.
 We will be happy to answer whatever questions you might have and to meet with you when you visit the campus.

-Department Chair and Coordinator, Civil Engineering Program
+Program Coordinator, Civil Engineering Program

 Graduate Program Coordinator, Civil Engineering Program